HaoYang670/rucat/README.md

 4. More resource clients: Yarn, Spark standalone, Spark local, rust shuttle etc. (0.2)
 5. Add test for state monitor.
 (0.1)
 6. rucat connection for Spark connect.
 (RPC or REST for the API?
 Also see <https://tech.fpcomplete.com/blog/axum-hyper-tonic-tower-part4/> for rpc and rest in one port) 0.2 version
-7. Rucat client for engine APIs (0.1)
+7. Release rucat client crate to cargo.com (0.1)
-8. Generic authentication (0.1)

 ## Debug